How To Photograph The Best Hummingbird Photography By Nature Photographer Meta Gatschenberger

 The Flash Range is much shorter on 1/16 Power Level, so you’ll need to position the Multiple Remote Flash Units closer to the Hummingbird Feeder.
-Meta uses her 5 Sony HVL-F43M Flash Units placed about 0.5 Meter from the Hummingbird Feeder, one pair of flashes on each side of the Hummingbird Feeder (Photo: Top).
-Her Sony Camera with Sony 50mm f/2.8 Macro Lens is positioned about 0.5 Meter from the Hummingbird Feeder with the Top Mounted Controller Flash Unit.
+Meta uses multiple Sony HVL-F45RM Flash Units placed about 0.5 Meter from the Hummingbird Feeder, one pair of flashes on each side of the Hummingbird Feeder (Photo: Top).
+Her Sony Digital Camera with Minolta AF 100mm f/2.8 Macro Lens is positioned about 0.5 Meter from the Hummingbird Feeder with the Top Mounted Controller Flash Unit.

 When using Low Power Flash, Shoot in the Shade, not in Direct Sunlight.
 Early Morning and Early Evenings are the times to Shoot Hummingbirds, when they are most active.